imarc/mill4-wp-starter-theme/README.md

         </div>
     {% endblock %}
     ```
-    *Note: Any ACF data associated with the block will automatically be included in a template variable called `block`.
-If you'd like to pass any additional context to the template, you may override the getAdditionalContext() method in your block class:*
+    Any ACF data associated with the block will automatically be included in a template variable called `block`.
+If you'd like to pass any additional context to the template, you may override the getAdditionalContext() method in your block class:

     ```php
     //  app/Blocks/GenericCtaBlock.php